MY BLOG

 Seven things for essential comfort with LGMD

-In some way’s it's never been easier to have a disability than in 2023.
-In most ways of course, there is never a good time to have a disability, but when technology and equipment are made available for the use of people with disability, we have equitable choices to help us live life the way we want.
+In some way’s it's never been easier to have a disability than in the 21st century.
+In most ways of course, there is never a good time to have a disability, but when technology and equipment are made available for the use of people with disability,…

 Read More